mrdonado/blog/_posts/2021-06-05-yin-and-yang.markdown

 ### Product Development Stages

-During product development, we commonly use the following terms:
+During product development, it's quite common to use the following terms:

 - [PoC (Proof of Concept)](https://en.wikipedia.org/wiki/Proof_of_concept): it's the minimal solution to see if some idea is even feasible.
 It's the cheapest way to test a hypothesis.
 - [Prototype](https://en.wikipedia.org/wiki/Prototype): it's a piece of working software that solves a specific problem.
 It might have a beautiful design and it might seem to be robust, but it doesn't follow most software development best practices and quality standards.
 It's a good way to test a hypothesis, but it's not maintainable in the long term.
 Some authors use the term "walking skeleton" for this.